ActualGeniusIntellectual/logseq-store/pages/Books.md

 - **I love books**
 - **Introduction**
-	- I have an unabiding and romantic love of books
+	- I have an unabiding and romantic love of (non-fiction) books.
+	-